tdunning/Tutorials/_docs/basic_features/Turbulent_OneraM6.md

 Upon completing this tutorial, the user will be familiar with performing a simulation of external, viscous flow around a 3D geometry using a turbulence model.
 The specific geometry chosen for the tutorial is the classic ONERA M6 wing.
 Consequently, the following capabilities of SU2 will be showcased in this tutorial:
 - Steady, 3D RANS equations
 - Spalart-Allmaras turbulence model
-- Roe 2nd-order numerical scheme in space
+- Roe convective scheme in space (2nd-order, upwind)
+- Corrected average-of-gradients viscous scheme
 - Euler implicit time integration
 - Navier-Stokes Wall, Symmetry, and Far-field boundary conditions
 - Code parallelism (optional)

-This tutorial also provides an explanation for properly setting up viscous, 3D flow conditions in SU2.
+This tutorial also provides an explanation for properly setting up viscous, compressible, 3D flow conditions in SU2.
+We also introduce a new type of convergence criteria which monitors the change of a specific objective, such as lift or drag, in order to assess convergence.

 ## Resources

 The resources for this tutorial can be found in the [Turbulent_OneraM6](https://github.com/su2code/Tutorials/tree/master/Turbulent_OneraM6) directory in the [tutorials repository](https://github.com/su2code/Tutorials/tree/master/).
-You will need the configuration file ([turb_ONERAM6.cfg](../../Turbulent_OneraM6/turb_ONERAM6.cfg)) and the mesh file ([mesh_ONERAM6_turb_hexa_43008.su2](../../Turbulent_OneraM6/mesh_ONERAM6_turb_hexa_43008.su2)).
+You will need the configuration file ([turb_ONERAM6.cfg](../../Turbulent_OneraM6/turb_ONERAM6.cfg)) and the mesh file ([mesh_ONERAM6_turb_hexa_43008.su2](../../Turbulent_OneraM6/mesh_ONERAM6_turb_hexa_43008.su2)). *It is important to note that the grid used in this tutorial is very coarse to keep computational effort low, and for comparison with literature, finer meshes should be used.*

 ## Tutorial

 The following tutorial will walk you through the steps required when solving for the flow around the ONERA M6 using SU2.
 The tutorial will also address procedures for both serial and parallel computations.
-To this end, it is assumed you have already obtained and compiled the SU2_CFD.
-If you have yet to complete these requirements, please see the Download and Installation pages.
+To this end, it is assumed you have already obtained and compiled SU2_CFD.
+If you have yet to complete these requirements, please see the [Download](https://github.com/su2code/SU2/wiki/Download) and [Installation](https://github.com/su2code/SU2/wiki/Installation) pages.

 ### Background